PALoizeau/cbm-integration/README.md

 1. Sometimes agent submission gets stuck on worker package creation.
 Investigated in https://github.com/FairRootGroup/DDS/issues/468.

 2. RepReqTsSampler does not return out of Running state on Stop transition.
-Possibly effect of missing input, but should still be fixed.
+Possibly effect of missing input, but should still be fixed. \
+   => Confirmed to be due to missing input: the sampler is asking for the next timeslice through a flesnet library call and this call never returns if input not present in network mode. \
+   This leads to hangup if a state transition is attempted at this stage (e.g. stopping before the source starts emitting or stopping after the source stopped emitting) \
+   =>To be discussed with the `flesnet` team.

+3. Environment variable expansion does not work when pointing to the topology in the ODC `.run` command, even when it is defined in both client and server sides

+4. The stop sequence is not controlled, sometimes leading to errors because clients try to contact servers which are already in the `READY` state.